Sunday, November 16, 2025

 Our 17 Heroes: Voices of Courage

 Our 17 now facing death are the voices of courage in a land silenced by fear.
-They have endured years of torture, deprivation, and solitary confinement, yet their spirit remains unbroken.
+They have endured years of imprisonment, torture, deprivation, and solitary confinement, yet their spirit remains unbroken.

 Their defiance reminds us that freedom is never granted; it is won.

-Justice is never offered, it is demanded.
+That justice is never offered, it is demanded.

 Will the world remain silent while the innocents are condemned?
 Or will we rise, speak, and act so that their right to live becomes a turning point in the global struggle for freedom?